 Martin Ganchev, Instructor at 365 Data Science

-Martin Ganchev is the author of the Python, SQL, and Integration courses in the 365 Data Science Program.
+Martin Ganchev is the author of some of the most popular 365 Data Science courses, including Introduction to Python and SQL.
 He has an MSc in Economic and Social Sciences from Bocconi University in Milan, Italy.
 Throughout his studies, Martin gained advanced knowledge of Mathematics, Statistics, Econometrics, Time-Series, and Behavioral Economics & Finance.
 His experience includes assisting an empirical research for Innocenzo Gasparini Institute of Economic Research, and working for DG Justice and Consumers at the European Commission, where he handled data pre-processing, data quality checking, econometric and statistical analysis.

 Hi Martin, could you briefly introduce yourself to our readers?

 Hi!
 I’m Martin.
 I’m the author of the 365 Python and SQL courses, including SQL+Tableau, and Python+SQL+Tableau.
 My background is heavily related to quantitative disciplines such as mathematics, statistics, econometrics, and programming.

 Right now, I am doing research for a new course, and I’m very excited.
 It will be about data preprocessing, data preparation, and data manipulation using Python.
 We’ll be dealing with the pandas and NumPy libraries, in particular.
 The course is going to be quite massive, with tons of exercises and hands-on tasks.
 Its content and structure will be unique and I’m really curious to see what its final shape will be like.

 So are we!
 Martin, as you mentioned, you’re one of the 365 Data Science instructors who created our Python, SQL and Integration courses.
 In your opinion, which are the top 2 most in-demand programming languages in 2019 and what sets them apart from the rest?